miraalibek/NYU_IDM_IntroToWeb/W01_Sept5/readme.md

 <p>Another helpful atom package: <a href="https://atom.io/packages/autoclose-html">autoclose your tags</a><br>
 This can help to: <a href="https://atom.io/packages/autocomplete-paths">autocomplete paths</a></p>

-<p>Web Specs: We are going to talk about what web specs are and why such documents are important.
-We also going practice some HTML coding, by outlining our simplified web specs.<a href="code.zip>download zipped files to work with</a></p>
+<p><strong>Web Specs:</strong> We are going to talk about what web specs are and why such documents are important.
+We also going practice some HTML coding, by outlining our simplified web specs.<a href="code.zip">download zipped files to work with</a></p>

 <p><strong><span style="background-color: #75ffd8;">HOMEWORK: Design inspiration<span> </strong><br>
 What website(s)/designer(s) (digital or otherwise)/brand that inspires you? <br>